China’s Xinjiang records revealed: Uyghurs thrown into detention for growing beards or bearing too many children, leaked Chinese document shows

 “We aren’t terrorists … We are

-just humans We are just Uyghurs.
+just humans.
+We are just Uyghurs.

 We are just like you.”Tahirjan Anwar